-SSTIKS Registration opens in Spring.
-We’re still some time away from SSTIKS but there are plenty of ways to get involved.
+SSTIKS Registration opens in Spring 2018.
+We’re still some time away but there are plenty of ways to get involved.
 We depend on volunteers to keep ticket prices low and to keep the event running every year.
 Volunteering is fun and you’ll be contributing to a great gathering.
-Please consider volunteering for SSTIKS 2017!
+Please consider volunteering for SSTIKS 2018!

 Volunteer for SSTIKS!